 Purpose

-This Software Development Plan (SDP) is to be used in conjunction with SSI-SOP-20 Software Development and Validation to define the software development plan for the <project name/ code>.
+This Software Development Plan (SDP) is to be used in conjunction with SSI-SOP-20 Software Development and Verification to define the software development plan for the <project name/ code>.
 This plan covers the activities and tasks performed until software maintenance.

 References